cabintech/FXCoreMP/doc/toon.md

 have been expanded).
 The TOON translator can also be run stand alone without the macro processor using the following command:
 ```
-java -jar fxcoremp.jar -cp com.cabintech.fxcoremp.Toon "input file name" "output file name"
+java -jar fxcoremp.jar -cp com.cabintech.fxcoremp.Toon "input file name" "output file name" --noannotate
 ```
+The `--noannotate` command line argument is optional.
+By default TOON will write the original TOON statement as an inline `/* comment */` in the generated output.
+Specifing this option will disable generation of those comments.

-To run this in a tool chain and detect failures, the TOON translator will set a process exit code
+To run this in a tool chain and detect failures, the TOON translator will set a process exit code as follows:
-- 0 No errors, output file has been written
+- `0` No errors, output file has been written
-- 1 Input files are not specified or not found
+- `1` Input files are not specified or not found
-- 2 Syntax error in the input file
+- `2` Syntax error in the input file
-- 3 An unexpected failure
+- `3` An unexpected failure

 ## Tool chain

+Generally the macro processor (and TOON) are run as the first step in the assembler tool chain, followed by the FXCore preprocessor (which expands FXCore library references).
+If TOON statements are used in FXCore libraries they would not be translated and the assembler would flag them as syntax errors.

-The TOON translator must be run after all macro expansion has be done (otherwise it cannot reliably infer assignment statement source and targets types).
-If it is desired to use TOON syntax in FXCore assembler libraries, the TOON translator can be used after the FXCore preprocessor and before the assembler as an additional step in the tool chain.
+If it is desired to use TOON syntax in
+FXCore assembler libraries, the TOON translator can be run a 2nd time in the chain (stand-alone) after the FXCore preprocessor and before the assembler as an additional step in the tool chain.

 ## Background